Dental Crowns In Wheat Ridge

 Do you have a cracked tooth?
 Do you have a tooth or several teeth that are discolored, misshapen, or damaged?
-If these issues are keeping you from having the smile you yearn for, Dr. Ted Johnson and Dr. Katie Johnson offer a variety of options.
+If these issues are keeping you from having the smile you yearn for, Dr. Ted Johnson and Dr. Bonati offers a variety of options for Dental Crowns in Wheat Ridge.
 For some people, crowns are a great choice.

 What Are Dental Crowns?

 Dental crowns are tooth-shaped caps that are permanently placed over natural teeth in order to reconstruct the tooth’s size and shape while improving its strength and appearance.
 The crown will cover the visible portion of the tooth all the way to the gum line once it is cemented into place.

 Crowns are used to repair broken or cracked teeth to avoid further damage.
 Crowns are also used to attach other dental work like a bridge, support large fillings, or cover deformed teeth.
 Crowns may also be placed over dental implants.

 We normally require at least two dental visits to install a crown.

 First, the dentist should ready the tooth or implant for the crown.
 To do this, the dentist will shape the tooth so that the crown will fit.

 Next, the dentist makes an impression of the tooth and surrounding gums, which is then sent off to a dental laboratory so that the crown can be manufactured.
 The dentist then places a temporary crown over the tooth until the permanent crown is ready.

 During the second visit, dentist will remove the temporary crown and cement the finished permanent crown onto the tooth.